TGOlson/dupertest/README.md

 You're developing a node application, and you want to test a controller.
 Should be simple, right?
 Unfortunately, not.

 I've seen too many guides prescribing one to start a test server, make requests to that server, and test the response.
 That has a time and a place, but isn't unit testing.
-With ```mock-action``` you can tests node controllers like you want to.
+With ```mockrr``` you can tests node controllers like you want to.

 Imagine you have an ```entities-controller``` with a ```create``` action that you want to test.
 For example: